Brio SmartClean Sonic Review

 Our Analysis and Test Results

-The Brio is a particularly good option for someone that travels frequently or if you hate leaving the charger for your toothbrush out on the counter.
+We appreciate the Brio SmartClean Sonic for its ability to easily travel with you without needing to be frequently charged.
+It's a particularly good option for someone that travels frequently or if you hate leaving the charger for your toothbrush out on the counter.
 This brush lasted for months on a single charge in our tests, so you can easily leave the charger behind for most trips and not have to worry about getting caught with a dead toothbrush.

 Responsible for 40% of the total score for each electric toothbrush, comfort is our most important metric — even over cleaning performance.
 We compared and scored how it felt to brush with each toothbrush and how loud it is, as well as if there is a pressure sensor to detect overly vigorous brushing.